TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 **Envisioned:**

-- A companion notification automation blueprint so the alert is a guided setup rather requiring to be hand-written.
+- A companion notification automation blueprint so the alert is a guided setup rather than hand-written templates.
 - Voltage-reporting devices supported alongside percentage and binary.
 - Actionable notifications, tap to drop the dead cell straight onto a to-do list.
 - A combined health view that reads both sensors as a single signal.